SkylineCommunications/dataminer-docs-connectors/connector/doc/Verizon_WM_DCAT.md

 - **Verizon DCAT OnScheduledExecute**: This script needs to be triggered via DataMiner Scheduler, which will need to be configured.
 The script passes blank data to WM DCAT to retrieve new and unprocessed circuits to perform a live execution with a default profile.
 It generates a report with the results of all validated circuits.
 - **Verizon DCAT OnScheduledExecuteReport**: This script is triggered by the Verizon DCAT OnScheduledExecute script.
 It parses the information of the generated report and sends it by email to the configured email list.

-### Low Code App
+### Low-Code App

 - **DCAT**: This app allows users to perform the live and history execution.
-In addition, circuits can be grouped by NMS, customer, or individual circuits, and users can configure a range of dates to perform the validation, the report format, the profile, and selected metrics and faults.
-The LCA app will allow the user to trigger the necessary Automation scripts to perform the workflows.
+In addition, circuits can be grouped by NMS, customer, or individual circuit, and users can configure a range of dates for the validation, the report format, the profile, and selected metrics and faults.
+The low-code app will allow users to trigger the necessary Automation scripts to perform the workflows.

 ## How to use

-The Verizon WM DCAT connector is meant to be used as a way to check the results and history of circuit analysis from the DCAT low code app.
+The Verizon WM DCAT connector is meant to be used as a way to check the results and history of circuit analysis from the DCAT low-code app.

 From the DCAT app, circuits are selected for which the analysis should be run.
-Once the analysis is complete, entries will be added to the DCAT Live and DCAT History.
+Once the analysis is complete, entries will be added to the DCAT Live and DCAT History tables.

 The **DCAT History** table contains entries that display when each report was executed.
 It is a more condensed version of the **DCAT Live** table, which contains the same information including the results of the analysis.